 In 1595, the Christmas Pudding was renamed the Plum Pudding, and consisted of breadcrumbs, eggs, dried fruits and spirits.

 An unpopular pudding, the Puritans believed it was not a holy pudding, and should not be eaten by the followers of God.

 The Sunday before Advent, known as ‘Stir Up Sunday’ is the traditional date for making a Christmas pudding.

 Everyone in the family should stir from east to west, whilst making a special secret wish.

 In 1714, King George I decided it should be eaten at Christmas and would feature no meat.

 Modern Christmas Pudding

 The Pudding nowadays features: almonds, breadcrumbs, candied peel, cinnamon, currants, nutmeg, raisins, rum and sultanas.
 It is boiled and steamed, until ready.

 It is stored until Christmas Day, where it should be steamed for a further two hours before being topped with either brandy butter, cream, custard or rum sauce.

 To find it, was to be seen as lucky, and it would be kept.
-Other party favours added would be a tiny wishbone (for luck), a silver thimble (for thrift), silver anchor charms (for safe harbour), or a ring (for future marriage and wealth).
+Other party favors added would be a tiny wishbone (for luck), a silver thimble (for thrift), silver anchor charms (for safe harbor), or a ring (for future marriage and wealth).